jameshfisher/jameshfisher.com/_posts/2017-03-27-how-to-use-keycastr.md

 ---
-title: "How to use keycastr"
+title: How to use keycastr
+justification: >-
-justification: "I'm making Vidrio.
+  I'm making Vidrio.
 Keycastr is a tool specifically for screencasting.
-This is the first market I want to capture."
+This is the first market I want to capture.
+tags: []
 ---

 Screencasting usually involves explaining how to use some software.
 The viewer can usually see where you're moving the mouse cursor.
 But it's not obvious when the presenter does any mouse clicks (or other gestures), and it's not obvious  what the presenter is doing with the keyboard.